merlab-uw/Tutorials/file_conversion/readme.md

 To install Radiator, [follow the instructions provided on the program's GitHub page](https://thierrygosselin.github.io/radiator/index.html)

 Let's walk through the R script for a file conversion together.
-In this example, we will convert a small vcf file containing genotypes ("herring.vcf") into a *genepop* file using radiator..
-To do this, we will also need a tab-delimited text file ("herring_strata.tsv") that has two columns: INDIVIDUALS and STRATA.
-The INDIVIDUALS column contains individual sample names, while the STRATA column designates a population (or whatever hierarchical grouping you are interested) for each individual sample.
-Here is how we would do it:
+In this example, we will convert a small [vcf file containing genotypes](herring.vcf) into a *genlight* file format using radiator.
+To do this, we will also need a [tab-delimited text file](herring_strata.tsv) that has two columns: INDIVIDUALS and STRATA.
+The INDIVIDUALS column contains individual sample names, while the STRATA column designates the population (or whatever hierarchical grouping) of origin for each individual sample.

+Here is the example R script:

 ``` r